zahumenskyduri/View-Remaster/README.md

 BearingHolder v4 ddjusted for use with bearing MF115ZZ -> BearingHolder v5_MF115ZZ.stl

+MasterReelBase adjusted (v26)

-MasterReelBase v23 adjusted for use with bearing MF115ZZ and 7bit light (diameter 25mm) -> MasterReelBase v24_MF115ZZ.stl
+         # for use with bearing MF115ZZ
+         # 7bit light (diameter 25mm)
+         # bigger holes for M5 bolts